GitbookIO/plugin-ga/README.md

 $ gitbook build ./ --plugins=ga
 ```

-You can set the Google Analytics token using the plugins configuration (command line option: `--pluginsConfig`) with the following content:
+You can set the Disqus shortname using the plugins configuration in the book.json:

 ```
 {
+    pluginsConfig: {
         "ga": {
             "token": "UA-XXXX-Y"
+        }
     }
 }
 ```